runcycles/.github/profile/README.md

 # RunCycles ⚡️

-**Runtime enforcement for the Cycles Protocol.**
+**A budget authority for autonomous execution.**

-RunCycles is the execution and control layer for systems governed by **Cycles** — an open protocol for deterministic exposure accounting in autonomous software.
+RunCycles is the runtime enforcement layer for **Cycles** — an open protocol for deterministic exposure accounting in autonomous software.

-It helps teams prevent runaway spend, uncontrolled retries, unsafe tool loops, and unbounded side effects by requiring exposure to be **reserved before execution** and **committed or released afterward**.
+It prevents runaway spend, uncontrolled retries, unsafe tool loops, and unbounded side effects by requiring exposure to be **reserved before execution** and **committed or released afterward**.

 ## Start here